MaximilianMeister/pullrequest-resource/README.md

 * `disable_forks`: *Optional.* If set to `true`, it will filter out pull requests that were created via users that forked from your repo.

+* `org`: *Optional*.
+If set to a string it will only return pull requests where the owner is part of an organization.
+It is case sensitive. e.g. this prevents untrusted users to submit malicious code into your CI system.

 * `label`: *Optional.* If set to a string it will only return pull requests that have been marked with that specific label.
 It is case insensitive.